liferay/liferay-docs/discover/portal/articles/190-managing-users/10-password-policies.markdown

     passwords.default.policy.name=Default Password Policy
     ...

-As you can see, the Password Policies application gives you a simple yet powerful way to set password rules.
+As you can see, Password Policies give you a simple yet powerful way to set password rules.